Account

 A summary of the immediate parent account.
 Present when the account has a parent; null for the five default root accounts.

-The object contains id, name (localised string), and path.
+id, name (localised string), and path.

 To specify a parent when creating an account, pass parentAccountId in the request body.